Does TLS Email Encryption Meet Compliance Requirements?

 Email Encryption Options

-Before we review the requirements for each law, let’s compare email encryption options to determine their suitability for compliance requirements.
+Before we review the requirements for each law, let’s compare some of the most common email encryption technologies to determine their suitability for compliance requirements.

-SMTP TLS is only able to encrypt emails in transmission from sender to recipient.
-It does not in protect email messages at rest, including in the sender’s “ent email folder, queued or backed up on the email servers of the sender or recipient, or saved and stored in the email recipient’s folders.
-Anyone with access to the email inbox can read the secure message.
+The downside of TLS email encryption is that it can only encrypt emails as they are transmitted from sender to recipient.
+It does not protect email messages at rest.
+Emails located in the sender’s sent email folder, in the queue, messages backed up on email servers, or saved and stored in the email recipient’s folders are not encrypted.
+Anyone who can access the recipient’s email inbox can read the secure message, making it less secure than other forms of message encryption.

 Secure Portal Pickup